amaehrle/sandbox-java/Readme.md

 vagrant-java-sandbox
 ================

-Basic Vagrant box set for Java development with Jdk and Maven using chef
+Basic Vagrant box, with Java for development with Jdk and Maven

 # Things needed